dataArtisans/flink-training-web/web/exercises/mailStats.md

 (2014-10,aljoscha@apache.org,17)
 ~~~

-The order of the output records and their formatting does not matter.
+The first line of the example result indicates that 16 mails were sent to the mailing list by `fhueske@apache.org` in September 2014.

 ### Implementation Hints